Computer algebra: Data representation

 As numerical software is highly efficient for approximate numerical computation, it is common, in computer algebra, to emphasize exact computation with exactly represented data.
 Such an exact representation implies that, even when the size of the output is small, the intermediate data generated during a computation may grow in an unpredictable way.
 This behavior is called expression swell.
-To obviate this problem, various methods are used in the representation of the data, as well as in the algorithms that manipulate them.
+To alleviate this problem, various methods are used in the representation of the data, as well as in the algorithms that manipulate them.

 Numbers

-The usual numbers systems used in numerical computation are floating point numbers and integers of a fixed bounded size.
-None of these is convenient for computer algebra, due to expression swell.
+The usual number systems used in numerical computation are floating point numbers and integers of a fixed, bounded size.
+Neither of these is convenient for computer algebra, due to expression swell.
 Therefore, the basic numbers used in computer algebra are the integers of the mathematicians, commonly represented by an unbounded signed sequence of digits in some base of numeration, usually the largest base allowed by the machine word.
-These integers allow to define the rational numbers, which are irreducible fractions of two integers.
+These integers allow one to define the rational numbers, which are irreducible fractions of two integers.

 Programming an efficient implementation of the arithmetic operations is a hard task.
-Therefore, most free computer algebra systems and some commercial ones such as Mathematica and Maple (software), use the GMP library, which is thus a de facto standard.
+Therefore, most free computer algebra systems, and some commercial ones such as Mathematica and Maple, use the GMP library, which is thus a de facto standard.